Proppys

 Northern docklands focus: regeneration play with running yield

 L5 (Everton/Kirkdale) is the most compelling current entry point.
-Properties at £110,000–£145,000 with yields of 7.5–8% and a stadium-related capital growth catalyst within 18 months of opening.
+Properties at £110,000-£145,000 with yields of 7.5-8% and a stadium-related capital growth catalyst within 18 months of opening.
 L2 and L20 offer the most reliable single-let returns from Merseyrail-connected terraces at similar price points.
-Selective Licensing in L5 adds operational cost but is manageable.
-For BRRR investors, L8 (Toxteth) offers refurbishment opportunities at £130,000–£160,000 with GDVs of £180,000–£210,000.
-Confirm Liverpool Selective Licensing scheme coverage by postcode before acquisition.
+Article 4 across the 11 inner wards (and Sefton's borough-wide direction covering Bootle/L20) means HMO conversion needs full planning permission almost everywhere worth investing - HMO strategies should focus on acquiring existing licensed stock with transferable consent.
+For BRRR single-lets, L8 (Toxteth) offers refurbishment opportunities at £130,000-£160,000 with GDVs of £180,000-£210,000.
+Confirm Selective Licensing coverage and Article 4 status by postcode and ward before acquisition.

 Employment drivers